Treatment-Resistant Depression

 treatment option

-The clinical data to date strongly suggest KET01 as a potential first-line treatment option for Treatment-Resistant Depression.
-The early read-out from a Proof-of-Concept investigator-initiated clinical trial in 27 TRD patients just recently reaffirmed KET01’s efficacy and tolerability potential.
+The clinical data in TRD to date strongly suggest KET01 as a potential rapid-acting treatment option for Depression.
+The early read-out from a Proof-of-Concept investigator-initiated clinical trial in 27 TRD patients reaffirmed KET01’s efficacy and tolerability potential.

 The trial suggests a positive trend in efficacy, based on the primary endpoint clinical data: After 15 days, the highest dose of 240 mg/day KET01 was associated with a clinically meaningful improvement in depressive symptoms on the Montgomery-Åsberg Depression Rating Scale (MADRS) compared with placebo (Δ=-4.99, p=0.1499).
 In addition, KET01 appears to be a safe and well-tolerated antidepressant, with substantially limited dissociative side effects, and scores on the Clinician-Administered Dissociative States Scale (CADSS) similar to those for placebo.
 Additionally, the data suggest KET01 has a rapid onset of action, with a clinically meaningful improvement of -5.67 units (95%CI: -12.57, 1.23, p=0.1062) already after seven days compared with placebo.